Farmers' lore jokes

 Wenn der Hahn kräht auf dem Mist, dann ändert sich das Wetter, oder es bleibt wie es ist.
 (When the rooster crows on the dung heap, the weather will either change or stay as it is.)

 A poke at the non-reliability of weather forecasts.

 Wird es Frühling da und dorten, riecht es streng von den Aborten. ("(It must be that) Spring is here in the street: it really smells like outhouse shit.")

 Indeed, in the countryside spring brings the smells not only of flowers a-blooming, but of outhouses thawing.

 Bauernregeln humour is used by a number of comedy shows and comedians, including Die Harald Schmidt Show, Günter Willumeit, "Sepp Schnorcher" character played by Christian Schwab at the Ö3-Wecker radio programme, who parodied Austrian Sepp Forcher's Klingendes Österreich.
 TV presenter Hellmuth Henneberg once joked: "I only believe in one rule: 'If it rains in May, April is over!'" ("Wenn es regnet im Mai, ist der April vorbei!")

-In February 2017, the Federal Ministry of the Environment (BMU) published 11 "New Farming Rules" on its website and on posters at the start of a campaign to draw attention to problems with conventional agriculture "in a playful an humorous way".
+In February 2017, the Federal Ministry of the Environment (BMU) published 11 "New Farming Rules" on its website and on posters at the start of a campaign to draw attention to problems with conventional agriculture "in a playful and humorous way".
 These include sayings such as "If the pig stands on one leg, the pigsty is too small", or "If poison hits the plants, the birds remain silent".
 This led to protests by the farmers' associations, who felt defamed.
 This had led to an apology to the farmers and the suspension of the campaign.